 No matter if you’re twenty or fifty, it’s magical to discover what your passion is in life.
-Maybe you’ve finally stopped denying that you’re exceptionally good at writing ad copy, yet you’re stuck working in finance.
+Maybe you’ve decided to realize your dream of becoming a writer, yet you’re stuck working in finance.
 Or, maybe you’re bringing in loads of cash working for a trading company, but wish you could spend your days helping kids at a nonprofit.

 Whatever your dream is, it's possible to make this into a career.
 It's possible to find a job you truly love.
 As Annie Dillard put it, “How we spend our days is, of course, how we spend our lives.”

-Your life shouldn’t be only living for the weekends.
+Your life shouldn’t be lived only for the weekends.

 But, let’s back up.
 I recognize that making a big career change is a huge life transition that can be overwhelming, intimidating, and of course, financially detrimental.
 Let’s talk about how you can still take these blows and end up with a career you love.

 Coming to terms with a lower position

-You may find it to hard to wrap your mind around reverting back to an internship or entry-level position.
-Many middle-age workers, for instance, think: I’ve come this far, and retirement is only a decade or two away.
+You may find it to hard to wrap your mind around taking a step back to an internship or entry-level position.
+Those with established careers may think: I’ve come this far, and retirement is only a decade or two away.
 Why would I jeopardize that now to start over?

-Heck, even someone five years into a career can have this mindset.
-Those years have been made up of hard work, which should not be thrown aside, by any means.
+Heck, even someone just five years into a career can have this mindset.
+Those years have been made up of hard work, which should not be thrown aside—and you don't have to.

 But here’s why you should consider changing paths: because it’s never too late.
 Because we live one life and, as Annie said, our lives are made up of our days, plain and simple.
 Do you want to have spent the majority of your life in a job you’re not passionate about?
 Chances are, if you’re reading this article, you already know the answer.